xwmario/Warez/README.md

 - [Nulled](https://www.nulled.to/) Nulled is a cracking community where you can find links to cracked software
 - [Vestathemes](https://www.vestathemes.com/) Vestathemes is a website for [WordPress](https://www.wordpress.com/) themes and plugins.

-## Cracking
-- [Tuts4You](https://forum.tuts4you.com/) Tuts4You provides cracktros, information and more.
-- [Forum ExeTools](https://forum.exetools.com/) The original oldschool forum to share cracking knowledge.

 ### Adobe CC
 - [Adobe Photoshop CC 2019 - Full in-depth guide to installation and activation (Windows)](https://old.reddit.com/r/sjain_guides/comments/9q4u6r/adobe_photoshop_cc_2019_full_indepth_guide_to/) A full in-depth guide to installing and cracking any application (Windows) by sjain_guides.